 Inside the Studio

-All the glass beads in this shop are handmade by me in my Jupiter, FL studio using a technique called lampworking.
+All the glass beads in this shop are handmade by me in my Lake Park, FL studio using a technique called lampworking.

 This technique began on the island of Murano in Italy where artisans melted glass over oil lamps, with a bellows to make the flame hotter.
 Now, we have torches and many choices of glass and tools with which to work.